h2oai/h2o-3/h2o-docs/src/product/data-science/word2vec.rst

 Introduction
 ~~~~~~~~~~~~

-In text-rich datasets, the Word2vec algorithm computes vector representations of words within the data and outputs those word vectors into a single file.
-The vector space can include hundreds of dimensions, with each unique word in the sample (`corpus <https://en.wikipedia.org/wiki/Corpus_linguistics>`__) being assigned a corresponding vector in the space.
+The Word2vec algorithm takes a text `corpus <https://en.wikipedia.org/wiki/Corpus_linguistics>`__ as an input and produces the word vectors as output.
+The algorithm first creates a vocabulary from the training text data and then learns vector representations of the words.
+The vector space can include hundreds of dimensions, with each unique word in the sample corpus being assigned a corresponding vector in the space.
 In addition, words that share similar contexts in the corpus are placed in close proximity to one another in the space.
+The result is an H2O Word2vec model that can be exported as a binary model or as a MOJO.
+This file can be used as features in many natural language processing and machine learning applications.

+**Notes**:

+- Word2vec is not currently supported under Python.
-A Word2vec demo in R using a Craigslist job titles dataset available `here <https://github.com/h2oai/h2o-3/blob/master/h2o-r/demos/rdemo.word2vec.craigslistjobtitles.R>`__.
+- A Word2vec demo in R using a Craigslist job titles dataset available `here <https://github.com/h2oai/h2o-3/blob/master/h2o-r/demos/rdemo.word2vec.craigslistjobtitles.R>`__.

-**Note**: Word2vec is not currently supported under Python.

 Defining a Word2vec Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~